25 Japanese Hairstyles That Filipinas Can Rock Daily

 Add personality to your ‘do by getting sunflower blonde hair.
 Credit: Shutterstock

 Turn heads and make a statement with bold, blonde hair!
-Pair it with a short haircut with bangs to create a quirky look and get ready to show your signature style.
+Pair it with a short haircut with bangs to create a quirky look that’s full of personality.

 Editor’s tip: Bleaching can extremely damage your hair.
 But don’t worry!
-Use Dove Keratin Repair 1 Minute Serum Conditioner to nurse your damaged strands back to health.
-It has keratin-infused serum capsules that penetrate your strands to repair your hair from within.
+Use Dove Keratin Repair 1 Minute Serum Conditioner, which has keratin-infused serum capsules that penetrate your strands to repair your hair from within.
+With system use, it leaves your hair recovered, resilient, and beautiful in just one minute!

 17. Half Ponytail with Bangs